danchoi/poddb_client/README.markdown

 will return all the podcasts in the Poddb database with the word "music" in the title or podcast description.

-Press `ENTER` on a podcast to see its items (i.e. episodes).
-See **Podcast items** below for instruction on how to view and download items.
+Press `ENTER` on a podcast to see its episodes.
+See **Navigate and download podcast episodes** below for instruction on how to view and download episodes.

 ## Add podcasts to the database